-From the appearance of their first baby tooth at around six months, it’s important to teach your kid to brush their teeth.
+From the appearance of their first baby tooth at around six months, it is important to teach your kid to brush their teeth.
+TEST

 By teaching your kids to brush your teeth now, you’ll set them up for a lifetime of health.
 To help you get there, today we’re sharing the fundamentals of brushing and flossing teeth.